 Follow Your Doctor’s Advice

 During your initial treatment, follow-ups, and any ongoing care, be sure to follow your doctor’s advice and treatment plans.
-Not only will this ensure you get better sooner and have fewer overall expenses, but it will also show the insurance company that you are taking your treatment seriously and make them more likely to offer a fair settlement for your medical costs.
+Not only will this ensure you get better sooner and have fewer overall expenses, but it will also show the insurance company that you are taking your treatment seriously.
+This makes them more likely to offer a fair settlement for your medical costs.

-Get a Newnan Dog Bite Lawyer on the Phone
+Get a Newnan Dog Bite Attorney on the Phone

-You should also call a local dog bite and animal attack lawyer as soon as you can.
+You should also call a local dog bite attorney in Newnan as soon as you can.
 They can help you investigate the attack, build a strong insurance claim, and fight for the financial recovery you need and deserve.

-Talk to a Dog Bite and Animal Attack Lawyer in Newnan, GA for Free Now
+Talk to a Dog Bite Lawyer in Newnan, GA for Free Now

-Call us today at (404) 400-4000 or contact us online to get a FREE consultation and go over the details of your case.
-We’re available 24 hours a day, seven days a week to take your call and get started.
+Call us today or contact us online to get a free consultation and go over the details of your case.
+We’re available 24 hours a day, seven days a week, to take your call and get started.